tweag/nixpkgs/lib/path-design.md

 + It's simpler
 + It's faster
+  - Unless you need to do certain path operations in sequence, e.g. `join [ (join [ "/foo" "bar" ]) "baz" ]` needs the inner `join` to return a string composed of its arguments, only for that string to be decomposed again in the outer `join`
+    + We can mostly avoid such costs by exporting sufficiently powerful functions, so that users don't need to make multiple roundtrips to the library representation
 + `+` is convenient and doesn't work on attribute sets
   - It works if we add `__toString` attributes
     + But then all other attributes get wiped

 ### Parents
+[parents]: #parents

 `..` path components are not supported, nor as inputs nor as outputs.
 For similar reasons there's no `parent` function.